Now that you’ve read the installation guide and installed Ansible, you can get started with some ad-hoc commands.

 If you would like to access sudo mode, there are also flags to do that:

-# as bruce $ ansible all -m ping -u bruce # as bruce, sudoing to root $ ansible all -m ping -u bruce --sudo # as bruce, sudoing to batman $ ansible all -m ping -u bruce --sudo --sudo-user batman # With latest version of ansible `sudo` is deprecated so use become # as bruce, sudoing to root $ ansible all -m ping -u bruce -b # as bruce, sudoing to batman $ ansible all -m ping -u bruce -b --become-user batman
+# as bruce $ ansible all -m ping -u bruce # as bruce, sudoing to root (sudo is default method) $ ansible all -m ping -u bruce --become # as bruce, sudoing to batman $ ansible all -m ping -u bruce --become --become-user batman

-(The sudo implementation is changeable in Ansible’s configuration file if you happen to want to use a sudo replacement.
-Flags passed to sudo (like -H) can also be set there.)
+The sudo implementation (and other methods of changing the current user) can be modified in Ansible configuration if you happen to want to use a sudo replacement.
+Flags passed to sudo (like -H) can also be set.

 Now run a live command on all of your nodes: